Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 This is especially useful for:
 - Characters with complex geometry that have areas that are always in shadow.
 - Creating more realistic lighting with multiple light sources.
-- Adding rim lights or highlights that should remain static.

 ---